ibm-cloud-docs/solution-tutorials/scalable-webapp-openshift.md

    Your cluster is set up with the internal {{site.data.keyword.openshiftshort}} Container Registry so that {{site.data.keyword.openshiftshort}} can automatically build, deploy, and manage your application lifecycle from within the cluster.
    {: tip}

-3. Wait till the build is successful and the image is pushed.
+3. Wait until the build is successful and the image is pushed.
 You can check the status of deployment and service by running the command below.
    ```sh
    oc status
    ```